stephan-rayner/stephan-rayner/README.md

 - 🔭 I’m currently working on:
   - At 🏠 I write software and 3d print CAD models to make life a little easier.
-  - For 💰 I  develop a machine learning platform focusing on reinforcement learning.
-Making ML models that can play mobile games better than me.
+  - For 💰 I work at GitLab as part of the AI Research and Model Evaluation group.
-- 📚 Once upon a time I voleteered teaching highschool students how to program and build robots.
+- 📚 Once upon a time:
+  - I voleteered teaching highschool students how to program and build robots.
 I would love to do that again.

 - 👯 I’m looking to collaborate on:
-  - Projects that help people
+  - Developer tooling

-- 🌱 I’m currently learning French ... again.
+- 🌱 I’m currently learning French

 <hr />
 <p align="center">